No, amphetamine and methamphetamine are not the same things.

 The addiction potential of medicinal amphetamines is highest for non-medical use.
 However, even those with a prescription may experience addiction if they frequently take too-large doses.
 For the most part, legitimate use (i.e. those with a medical need) are unlikely to become addicted from following dosage instructions.
 Illegally manufactured amphetamines pose much higher risks to both medical and non-medical users as they can be cut with all sorts of harmful substances which can significantly increase the drug’s effects and the likelihood of causing addiction).

 What are Methamphetamines?

-Although methamphetamines are stimulants and therefore increase the levels of dopamine production, they do differ from other stimulants, such as cocaine.
+Although methamphetamine is a stimulant, all of which function by increasing the levels of dopamine production, it still differs from other stimulants such as cocaine.
 For one, meth increases dopamine production at a drastically greater rate.
-Another major difference is the speed in which the substance is metabolized.
-Cocaine is very quickly metabolized, with effects that wear off rapidly.
-The duration of time that meth will remain active and unchanged in the human body is much longer.
+Another major difference is the speed at which the substance is metabolized.
+Cocaine is very quickly metabolized and therefore the effects wear off rapidly.
+The duration of time that meth will remains active in the human body is much longer.
 It can take 12 hours or longer for 50% of a dose of meth to be metabolized, whereas cocaine’s half-life is only about 1 hour.

 Which is More Deadly: Amphetamine or Meth Addiction?

 When it comes to amphetamines vs methamphetamines on addiction potential, both carry a signficant amont of risk.
 Both drugs result in an innaturally high levels of dopamine output which inherently puts users at a risk of developing tolerance and dependence (not to mention the risk of overdose, and other consequences such as respiratory issues, health problems, and severe dental damage).
 However, the increased potency of crystal meth also makes addiction to it even more dangerous compared to addiction to prescription amphetamines.